 Odai Town’s tea industry competes as a nation wide industry and has shown on many occasions excellence in its products.
 The mesophyll and thickness as well as fragrance of the leaves are the main specialities of Odai’s tea industry.
 The sales of Odai’s tea to the freshness of local homegrown vegetables and products are held at Michi no Eki Oku-Ise Odai where several visitors and locals gather.

-As forestry being one of the main necessities for the towns industry, exists several forestry assosiations, one being the 3rd center companies for forestry in Japan.
+As forestry being one of the main necessities for the towns industry, exists several forestry assosiations, one being the 3rd center

 The company Toyota has worked together with the forest industry of the town as well as Toyota found the industry to be of excellent quality.